Learn more and get your questions answered in a no-cost kidney education class.

-Chronic kidney disease (CKD) is difficult for adults who have it.
-There are changes in the diet, medicines to take, doctor visits and treatments, including dialysis, for those with end stage renal disease (ESRD).
-Chronic kidney disease can be even more complicated when the patient is a child.
-Parents feel an awesome responsibility to make the best decisions for their child's health care and to maintain a sense of a normal family life for their child with kidney disease as well as the rest of their family.
+The treatment, changes in diet, doctor's visits and lifestyle changes that come with chronic kidney disease (CKD) can be difficult for any patient, but can be even more complicated when the patient is a child.
+Many parents feel an immense responsibility to make the best decisions for their child's health and to maintain a sense of a normal family life for their child with kidney disease, as well as the rest of their family.
 If you are the parent of a child with kidney disease, these tips may help you manage your child's health.

 Let your child be involved in his or her own care as much as possible.
 Even young children can be given choices, such as what beverage they'd like to have with their medicine.
 This empowers them by encouraging a sense of control.

-Remember that your entire family is affected by your child's chronic kidney disease.
-Any chronic illness will bring about emotional ups and downs.
-Each person will need to find his own way of dealing with emotions.
-Recognize when family members are having difficulties.
-Find positive ways to deal with feelings, whether it’s sadness, guilt, anger or grief.
-Often attending a support group or talking to a social worker, other professional counselor or another person who has a loved one with kidney disease can help lessen the stress you, your children or partner are feeling.
+Remember that your entire family is affected by your child's CKD.
+Each person will need to find their own way of dealing with emotions.
+Attending a support group and talking to a social worker or other professional counselor can help lessen the stress you, your children or partner are feeling.